Serruria trilopha Salisb. ex Knight

 Common names: trident spiderhead, sand spiderhead, snake-stem spiderhead, three-crested spiderhead (Eng.); slangspinnekopbos (Afr.)

-This endangered member of the protea family makes an unusual addition to sandy coastal gardens.
+This critically endangered member of the protea family makes an unusual addition to sandy coastal gardens.

 Serruria trilopha is a sprawling, multi-stemmed, resprouting shrub.
 It grows to a height of 0.3-0.8 m and has a spread of up to 0.8 m.
 The short, dissected leaves, which are characteristic of serrurias, are hairless when mature.
 The plant produces a coconut-scented, pink flowerhead during spring to early summer (from August to October).
 The seeds are released within two months of flowering.